 Convenor and Discussant (2013) BERA Symposium The educative space of the street?
 Learning from the educational approaches of detached youth work in a time of austerity politics.
 BERA Conference, Brighton·

-Seminar and Workshop at NUIMaynooth (June 2013) Gender Conscious Practice based on ‘Youth Working with Girls and Young Women’ (Batsleer,2013)
+Seminar and Workshop at NUI Maynooth (June 2013) Gender Conscious Practice based on ‘Youth Working with Girls and Young Women’ (Batsleer,2013)

-Youth and Policy Seminar, Leeds (March 2010) 'From Feminism to Queer and Back Again: Gender Theory in Youth Work with Girls.'
+Youth and Policy Seminar, Leeds (March 2010) From Feminism to Queer and Back Again: Gender Theory in Youth Work with Girls.

-BERA, Manchester (September 2009) 'Dangerous spaces, dangerous memories, dangerous emotions: informal education and heteronormativity.'
+BERA, Manchester (September 2009) Dangerous spaces, dangerous memories, dangerous emotions: informal education and heteronormativity.